 Seachem Prime is a water conditioner that removes harmful chlorine from tap water.
-It has the added bonus of detoxifying ammonia and nitrite too, so in the case of an ammonia spike, it could be key to saving your fish’ lives.
+It is said to have the added bonus of detoxifying ammonia and nitrite too, so in the case of an ammonia spike, it could be key to saving your fish’ lives.

-Seahem Prime is a great Water conditioner to use, as well as its extra functions, it is highly concentrated.
+Seahem Prime is a great Water conditioner to use, as well as its extra claimed functions, it is highly concentrated.
 Therefore it lasts longer, as you only have to use a small amount in comparison to other products.

 Here is the official statement on Seachem prime, from Seachem themselves: